Hybrid App Vs. Native Apps – iPhone App Development

 Pros of hybrid apps

+A hybrid app is basically a website that’s wrapped in a native box when someone uses your app.
 It costs less to create a hybrid app than a native app.
 You could end up saving anywhere between $10,000 to $100,000 on building a hybrid app, depending on its scale and features.

 Given that you’re not trying to include a lot of complex features, hybrid apps are usually faster to build and deploy.
 If you stick to the basics, your custom iPhone app development process would consist of translating your web code into iOS using a hybrid app framework.